First Woman Lawyer and Minister of Justice

 Fatoumata Sylla was passionately dedicated to her studies.
 She earned an LLB and a certificate of private law at the University Of Social Sciences of Toulouse.
 Fatoumata then obtained an MPhil in public and private international relations (1979-1980) and a certificate of aptitude for the legal profession at the University Paris X Nanterre.
 The certificate allowed her to begin her professional career the same year, especially after being sworn at the Paris Court of Appeal.
 She spent her tenure internship (1980-1982) at the professional training center of the bars of the jurisdictions of the Court.
 After the end of her tenure, she had to choose between staying in France and working in the French administration or returning home to serve her motherland.
 She made the latter choice without any hesitation because of her attachment to the pink land of Ségou.

 Back home, Mrs. Sylla was sworn at the Bamako Court of Appeal in 1982.
 She became a member of the National Council of the Bar Association from 1987 to 1992.
 In her own words, the choice to become a lawyer was not made by default, but rather out of desire, pleasure, and love for the profession.
-The general public got introduced to Fanta Sylla after her remarkable pleadings for President Moussa TRAORE and other dignitaries of his regime accused at the so-called “blood crimes” (1992-1993) and “economic crimes” (1998) trials.
+The general public got introduced to Fanta Sylla after her remarkable pleadings for President Moussa TRAORE and other dignitaries of his regime accused of the so-called “blood crimes” (1992-1993) and “economic crimes” (1998) trials.
 The “economic crimes” mostly were related to the embezzlement of financial resources during Traore’s rule while the “blood crimes” were mostly the result of the killing of 300 pro-democracy demonstrators.
 As a fervent defender of individual and collective freedoms, she had- for long a time- campaigned for the protection and promotion of human rights.
 It should also be noted that Mrs. SYLLA took a stand in claiming democratic opening and a multiparty system on behalf of the Bar for her country.
 It made her an incredible supporter of the rule of law, freedom, and democracy after they won the fight.
 Sylla’s openness and popularity made her a founding member of the International Training Center for Francophone Lawyers.
-Its aim is to promote initial and permanent professional training of lawyers who are members of these bars and regional integration as well as to harmonize the law initiated by the OHADA Treaty.
-This entity was founded in 2000 and worked in close collaboration with the Association Afrique & Droit, which aims to organize training centers and institutes, courses and seminars for African lawyers.
+It aims to promote initial and permanent professional training of lawyers who are members of these bars and regional integration as well as to harmonize the law initiated by the OHADA Treaty.
+This entity was founded in 2000 and worked in close collaboration with the Association Afrique & Droit, which aims to organize training centers and institutes, courses, and seminars for African lawyers.

 Fatoumata Sylla’s appointment as the Minister of Justice on May 2, 2004, probably topped her already significant influence in the field of law.
 She remained in the position until October 3, 2007.
 Mrs. SYLLA is the first woman appointed to this post.
 She had given a new face to Malian justice by addressing the roots of evil.
 She toured around the Timbuktu region as part of her duties.
 She would never falter before the magistrates and was very demanding towards them to ensure they were doing their jobs properly.